juicedata/juicefs-csi-driver/docs/en/introduction.md

 Some sidecar caveats:

 * FUSE must be supported, meaning that container will run in privileged mode;
 * Different from mount by pod, a sidecar container is injected into the application pod, so sharing PV is not possible.
-Carefully manage resources when use at scale.
+Carefully manage resources when use at scale;
-* Mount point is shared between sidecar & application container using hostPath, which means sidecar container is actually stateful, so in the event of a sidecar container crash, mount point cannot automatically restore without re-creating the whole pod (in contrast, mount pod mode supports [automatic mount point recovery](./guide/pv.md#automatic-mount-point-recovery));
+* Mount point is shared between sidecar & application container using `hostPath`, which means sidecar container is actually stateful, so in the event of a sidecar container crash, mount point cannot automatically restore without re-creating the whole pod (in contrast, mount pod mode supports [automatic mount point recovery](./guide/pv.md#automatic-mount-point-recovery));
 * Do not switch to sidecar mode directly from mount pod mode, as existing mount pods won't automatically migrate to sidecar mode, and just simply stagnate;
 * CSI Controller will listen for all pod change events under namespaces with sidecar injections enabled.
 If you'd like to minimize overhead, you can even ignore pods by labeling them with `disable.sidecar.juicefs.com/inject: true`, so that CSI Controller deliberately ignores them.